 Years of Experience

-When it comes to location, the highest average paycheck ($90K per year) can be spotted in San Francisco, Calif.; New York, N.Y. (approximately $71K), Los Angeles, Calif. ($67K), and Mountain View, Calif. (around $66K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of San Antonio, Texas — at $43K, salaries are some of the lowest in the country.
-By state, the highest pay levels are found in California, where the average Cushman & Wakefield, Inc. employee makes around $74K annually.
+When it comes to location, the highest average paycheck (around $90K annually) can be spotted in San Francisco, Calif.; San Diego, Calif. (about $77K), New York, N.Y. ($67K), and Washington, DC (approximately $67K) are the next top-paying cities.
+At $50K, Dallas, Texas is home to some of the lowest pay in the country.
+By state, the highest pay levels are found in California, where the average Cushman & Wakefield, Inc. employee makes about $74K per year.

 Certifications and Degrees